rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

+Essentially, without aid from the government they would have gone bankrupt - and the United States would most likely have followed.

-And by zooming in on 2019-now, we see that the hit was not as bad as feared by some for the Corona Virus.
+And by zooming in on 2019-now, we see that the hit following the devaluation of the economy caused by the lockdown was not nearly as bad as feared.

 <iframe
         src="Charts/webpage020.png"